Proof Types Explained

 Why This Doesn't Affect Protocol Security

 Protocol Is Secure: This issue only affects explorer DISPLAY.
-The actual transaction proofs (consensus level) use proper validation with bit decomposition that catches negative values.
+The actual transaction proofs (consensus level) are enforced by bulletproof soundness — the verifier rejects any committed value outside the proven range, including negative/wraparound amounts.
 See Negative Transfer Protection for the mathematical proof.

 | Layer | Affected? | Why |